zding52/random-repo-name/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.

-People.java
+**People.java:** has name, friends' names
 Main.java
+comprehensive testing of People unit
 Name each interface or class and briefly describe its function or purpose.
-Use GUI as our interface
+Use GUI as our interface (See figure 1)
-Main.java is where the program get input and output People is a type that stores information of each person.
+Main.java is where the program get input and output People is a type that stores information of each person.**
 ## Edit and Submit this file and any figures referenced by this document.